-Brendan Rodgers has come out in support of his star forward, and claims he would not swap Suarez for United's lethal centre-forward Van Persie.
+Brendan Rodgers has come out in support of his star forward, and claims he would not swap Suarez for United's lethal center-forward Van Persie.

 Ferguson suggests all managers will defend their own players in the face of such criticism - but hopes his side do not suffer from yet another controversial incident involving Suarez on Sunday.

-He continued: "You're always going to support your own player.
+"You're always going to support your own player.
 That's not surprising from Brendan Rodgers.
 I've done it myself.
-It's part of your loyalty and protection of the player.
+It's part of your loyalty and protection of the player," Ferguson explained.

 "I just hope we don't suffer from some of the decisions that went Suarez's way on Sunday."

 Suarez was banned for eight games by the FA after racially abusing Patrice Evra during a match between the clubs at Anfield in 2011, and caused further controversy for refusing to shake the left-back's hand last season.